JRRS1982/balanced-money-backend/README.md

 * reflect-metadata: to work with TS decorators, required if using typeorm
 * typescript: adding types to make JS safer
 * ts-node: to run the server is a development environment
-* nodemon: to restart the server when changes are made to the code
+* nodemon: to restart the server when changes are made to the code - a config was created at root level
 * mysql: the database
 * [babel](https://jestjs.io/docs/getting-started#using-babel): Jest requires babel for transpiling modern JS
 * lodash: a library of helpful JS functions
 * tsconfig-paths: allow declaration of short paths in tsconfig.json file
 * @babel/plugin-proposal-decorators: Support for the experimental syntax 'decorators-legacy' i.e. the type-graphql decorators
 * @babel/plugin-proposal-class-properties: Support for decorating class properties i.e. decorating classes with type-graphql decorators
+* prettier: standardize formatting of the code
+* eslint: standardize style of the code
+* eslint-config-prettier: turn off eslint rules that may interfere with prettier rules
+* eslint-plugin-prettier: turn prettier rules into eslint rules
+* husky: hook into git to run commands such as format / lint prior to commit / push

 ## Scripts